 What is MMR and what is MMP

 An MMR stands for minimum marketable release — a full release of a product that satisfies current user needs.
-While an MMR is used to shorten the initial time-to-market, the MMP (minimum marketable product) is able to deliver must-have functionality to users and bring quantifiable value back to the business.
+While an MMR is used to shorten the initial time-to-market, the MMP (minimum marketable product or minimal marketable product) is able to deliver must-have functionality to users and bring quantifiable value back to the business.
 It’s a product that is developed to delight a group of few early adopters — a core target audience with specific needs.

 An MMP is the first version of your “real” product which can solve user problems with the minimum number of features.
 Along with that, it is the first launch of the MMR.
 The aim of the minimum marketable product is to document market feedback from real users and get the first monetization proof of success.

 User Expectations of MMP/MMR